 Everything Is Heritable:

-- “Social and non-social autism symptoms and trait domains are genetically dissociable”, et al 2019 (more evidence that embryo selection for intelligence would not also lead to greater social dysfunctionality/autism)
+“Social and non-social autism symptoms and trait domains are genetically dissociable”, et al2019 (more evidence that embryo selection for intelligence would not also lead to greater social dysfunctionality/

-- “A Prospective Analysis of Genetic Variants Associated with Human Lifespan”, et al 2019
+intelligence) “A Prospective Analysis of Genetic Variants Associated with Human Lifespan”, et al2019

 Engineering:

-- “Controlled modelling of human epiblast and amnion development using stem cells”, et al 2019 (creation of quasi-embryos from stem cells; towards IES; media: TR, Nature)
+“Controlled modeling of human epiblast and amnion development using stem cells”, et al2019 (creation of quasi-embryos from stem cells; towards IES; media: TR, Nature)

 AI: